Black Polyrhachis Ant Comprehensive Guide to Benefits, Uses, Dosages, and Science

 - Omega-9 fatty acids: Contribute to optimal blood flow and overall cardiovascular function.

-- Potassium: An electrolyte that helps regulate blood pressure and supports healthy heart function.
+- Potassium: An electrolyte that helps optimize blood pressure in the normal range and supports healthy heart function.

 Hormonal Support:

-- Zinc: Involved in the production and regulation of numerous hormones, including testosterone and insulin.
+- Zinc: Involved in the production and optimization of numerous hormones, including testosterone and insulin.

-- Vitamin D: Plays a role in hormone production and regulation.
+- Vitamin D: Plays a role in hormone production and optimization.

 - Cholesterol: A precursor to steroid hormones, including sex hormones and adrenal hormones.
 While excessive cholesterol intake can be detrimental, the body requires a certain amount of cholesterol for optimal hormone production and cell membrane integrity.